Acela: Operating speeds

-Although the first-generation Acela Express trainsets were designed with a top speed of 165 mph and the second-generation Avelia Liberty trainsets will be designed to reach 220 mph, the existing infrastructure of the Northeast Corridor significantly limits speeds.
+Although the first-generation Acela Express trainsets were designed with a top speed of 165 mph and the second-generation Avelia Liberty trainsets are designed to reach 220 mph, the existing infrastructure of the Northeast Corridor significantly limits speeds.

 The maximum speed limit on the Northeast Corridor is 160 mph on 40 mi of the 457 mi route, in four sections of track in Rhode Island, Massachusetts, and New Jersey.
 The Acela achieves an average speed (including stops) of 82 mph between Washington and New York, and an average speed of 66 mph from New York to Boston.
 The average speed over the entire route is 70.3 mph.

 Speeds are limited by the route the corridor takes through urban areas, and there are several speed restrictions below 60–80 mph over bridges or through tunnels that are over a century old.
 Altogether, Amtrak has identified 224 bridges along Acelas route that are beyond their design life.

 South of the Delaware River, the Acela's top speed is 135 mph.
 One limiting factor is the overhead catenary support system which was constructed before 1935 and lacks the constant-tension features of the new catenary east of New Haven.
 The Pennsylvania Railroad ran Metroliner test trains in the late 1960s as fast as 164 mph and briefly intended to run the Metroliner service at speeds reaching 150 mph.
 Certification testing for commercial operation at 160 mph involving test runs at up to 165 mph began between Trenton and New Brunswick in September 2012.
 Passenger operation at 150 mph began in this region in late May 2022.